✨ NEW · Bare Metal Servers with 20G Dedicated Unmetered Bandwidth → read more ✨ NEW · 20G Dedicated Unmetered Servers → STATUS

 • What is a bare metal dedicated server?

-A bare metal dedicated server is a physical server assigned only to you.
-It is not shared with other users.
-It is also not split into virtual machines.
-You get direct access to the server’s hardware and resources.
+A bare metal dedicated server is a physical server, you rent the whole server and you can install whatever operating system you want.
+It is not shared with other users and it is not split into several virtual servers.
+You get the full server with its own hardware.

 • Which types of attacks does Netrouting DDoS Protection block automatically?